Keep reservoir closed when applying the brakes! (otherwise brake fluid will spray around).

 Yes, but they are very expensive, and do not fit in the available place.
 We spend much time to find, unfortunately...

 The whole system is a nice piece of engineering, and was its time far ahead.
 That is the reason why Lotus and many other well known brands used it in the upper segment.
 It is a reliable principle, also used in industry (hence our experience) and some other vehicles, but is somewhat more complicated than the standard braking systems.
 (People referring to it as a "bad" system, just do not understand the working principles).
-It is just a matter of evacuating the N2 and preventing it from building up (this just happens in some systems), and that -together with other improvements- is what has been fixed.
+It is just a matter of evacuating the N2 and preventing it from building up (this just happens in some systems), and that -together with other improvements resulting in a much lower pedalforce- is what has been fixed.

 Your question is important to us: it may be about things we did not experienced yet, so please ask us.